bobbybaxter/js-array-methods/README.md

 ```

 ## Running
-Browse to the pie directory and run HTTP Server by typing the following command into the terminal:
+Browse to the js-array-methods directory and run HTTP Server by typing the following command into the terminal:
 ```
 $ hs -p 5000
 ```